M&A announcement

 Synergies and expected cost savings

-• Integration enables margin uplift of approximately 20% across the value chain and enhances vertical integration, margin capture, and market share.
+• Integration enables margin uplift of approximately 20% by controlling the full value chain, reducing commodity price exposure, and enhancing vertical integration.

 • Reduced risk profile through asset, geographic, and commodity diversification, including uranium, rare earths, and mineral sands.